-- CG, BPCG and Davidson methods are supported, so the input keyword ks\solver can take the values cg, bpcg or dav,

-- Only PW basis is supported, so the input keyword basis\type can only take the value pw,

-- Only k point parallelization is supported, so the input keyword kpar will be set to match the number of MPI tasks automatically.
+- CG, BPCG and Davidson methods are supported, so the input keyword ks\solver can take the values cg, bpcg or dav, - Only PW basis is supported, so the input keyword basis\type can only take the value pw, - Only k point parallelization is supported, so the input keyword kpar will be set to match the number of MPI tasks automatically. - By default, CUDA architectures 60, 70, 75, 80, 86, and 89 are compiled (if supported).
+It can be overriden using the CMake variable CMAKE\CUDA\ARCHITECTURES or the environmental variable CUDAARCHS.

-- Supported CUDA architectures:

-- 60 # P100, 1080ti

-- 70 # V100

-- - 75 # T4

-- 80 # A100, 3090